 Tempo Argeon is a fairly classic archetype.
-It revolves around cheap well statted aggressive minions that benefit greatly from Argeons BBS.
-While its been some time since the deck was top tier it still maintains its self as a consistent threat that’s always just a touch behind the top decks but has a stable shell and can perform well in just about any meta.
+It revolves around cheap well-statted aggressive minions that benefit greatly from Argeon’s BBS.
+While it’s been some time since the deck was top tier it still remains a consistent threat that’s always just a touch behind the top decks but has a stable shell and can perform well in just about any meta.

 The deck can look pretty drastically different between who is piloting it and there are quite a few ways to build it as it only has a small handful of core cards and a lot of open tech slots allowing it to adapt to the shifting metas or personal preferences.
-In today’s meta it has shifted away from being pure early tempo and now tends to run some late game bombs with things like Paragon and Aperions Claim in order to counter Wanderer and Fault.
-With its ability to overwhelm people in the early game with strong tempo tools and sustain into the late game with powerful draw and healing thanks to things like Trinity Oath, while also sporting excellent aoe and tech for any occasion it remains a stable threat in the meta.
+In today’s meta it has options like Paragon and Aperion’s Claim in order to counter Wanderer and Fault which can slow the deck, but are often worth the inclusion.
+With its ability to overwhelm people in the early game with strong tempo tools and sustain into the late game with powerful draw and healing thanks to things like Trinity Oath, while also sporting excellent AoE and tech for any occasion it remains a stable threat in the meta.

 The deck is fairly easy to pick up but it has a rather high skill ceiling as well due to having many positional elements.
 While it may not quite have the raw strength of the top decks in the meta, in the hands of a skilled player that knows what he needs to beat each match up and with good positioning it can pose a threat to just about anything the game can throw at it.

 Lowest Rating: 17